Kirkman/igs.js/README.md

 * The code in this repository is awful and hacky, and is not really meant for public consumption.

-* The line algorithms needs to be tweaked to make it better match the ST. (Filled polygon algorithm, though, has been updated with new code derived from EmuTOS)
+* The line algorithms need to be tweaked to better match the ST. (Filled polygon algorithm, though, has been updated with new code derived from EmuTOS)